Thursday, August 28, 2014

 Note:

-2. Add 1 cup boneless chicken/pre-cooked pork/mutton cut into thin strips instead of eggs, fry that well and make Non-Veg Chow Mein.
+3. Marinate 1 cup boneless chicken/pre-cooked pork/mutton thin strips with salt white pepper powder and little soy sauce, fry that well first before frying veggies and make Chicken/Pork or Mutton Chow Mein.

 Sunday, August 17, 2014